3541/short-circuit/README.md

 To build, first ensure all submodules have been downloaded (`git submodule update --init --recursive`), and then run `meson setup <BUILDDIR>` to configure the build system in `BUILDDIR`.
 Alternatively, a script to generate various build configurations is provided (`./configure`).

+Some versions of Meson may refuse to pull in transitive dependencies, and produce error messages of the form `WARNING: Dependency highwayhash not found but it is available in a sub-subproject.`.
+If this occurs, simply run the command `meson wrap promote subprojects/a3/subprojects/highwayhash.wrap`.

 After, run `meson compile -C <BUILDDIR>` to build the project.
 This produces a binary `sc`, which can be run directly.
 By default, the server listens on port `8000`. `sc --help` will show the available options and parameters.

 Note: on most Linux distributions, you may see warnings about the locked memory and open file resource limits.
 See [here](#queue-size) for more information.